KhiopsML/khiops-python/doc/site/samples/samples.md

 Deploys a multi-table interpretor in the simplest way possible

-    It is a call to [`api.deploy_model`][] with additional parameters related to the variable importances.
+It is a call to [khiops.core.api.deploy_model][] with additional parameters related to the variable importances.

 In this example, a Selective Naive Bayes (SNB) interpretation model is deployed by applying its associated dictionary to the input database.
 The model variable importances are written to the output data table.

 ```python
 # Imports